timofeysie/socius/README.md

 ## Microinteractions

 For different types of buttons, we want to show some animations to let the user know something has happened.
-These interactions can work with the
+These interactions can work with the ... (this sentence was left incpmplete for some reason).

 In order to get the buttons to start a microinteraction when the user selects means accessing the DOM button element.
 First of all, the text should fade out as the button shrinks down to a circle.
-Then a spinner should activate and wait for the.
+Then a spinner should activate and wait for the result of whatever API call or async function to complete.

 We can use something like this to target a button within it's component like this:
 ```